te-papa/personas/persona-sharon.markdown

 <div class="col">

 ##Website must haves
-If I use the Te Papa website it’s got to:
+If I use the Te Papa website it’s got to have:

 * categorisation by age, subject, topic and levels
 * easy to find stuff I can use in my classroom
 * easy to understand resources I can remix or use as they are
 * things that I can share with peers
 * clear navigation and an easy search so I can find what I need
-* shareability/ease of takeaways (reword)
 * a way to book education experiences
-* make it clear what I can and can’t do with the resources I find
+* clear instructions on what I can and can’t do with the resources I find

 ##I want you to
 * Guide me